Owoscaw/Notes-for-school/Computer science/Unit 9 - Regular Languages/Sets.md

 Sets are a way of grouping objects together as a single entity, in this way it is an abstraction.
 The laws that govern sets form the basis for boolean algebra.
+The cardinality of a set is the number of members in said set, denoted as $|A|$.
 A set is a well-defined collection of unordered objects (members or elements) that appear only once.
 For example:
 $$\large C=\{red, orange, yellow, green, blue, indigo, violet\}$$
 $$\large S=\{0,...,99\}$$
 Here, $C$ represents the set of colours in the rainbow, $blue$ is a member of set $C$.
 Set $S$ represents the set of integers from 0 to 99 inclusive, $45$ is a member of set $S$.
 These are commonly used sets: